Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_2_plan.md

 ### Before we start

-1. Navigate to your fork of our Institute repo and run `git pull upstream remote`.
+1. Navigate to your fork of our Institute repo and run `git pull upstream master`.
 2. Start Jupyter notebook either from the Anaconda launcher or by navigating to your home directory and typing `jupyter notebook`.
 3. Within the main Jupyter notebook web page, navigate to schedule/week_2 in your fork of our repo and open `Normalization.ipynb`, `Unicode-normalization.ipynb`, `Normalization_examples.ipynb`, and `Integrating_XML_with_Python.ipynb`.